The Curious-city approach

-There is a huge difference between doing history and becoming a Historian; our States of Being empower learners to become Scientists, Mathematicians and Philosophers.
-The implicit skills, dispositions and curiosity required to think like a Historian make the shift away from teachers creating planning based on content, to thinking about how learners will actively experience the localised, real content in different ways.
+There is a huge difference between doing history and becoming a Historian.
+Our States of Being empower learners to become Scientists, Mathematicians, Philosophers etc. The implicit skills, dispositions and curiosity required to think like a Historian shift the focus from teachers creating planning based on content, to thinking about how learners will actively experience the localised, real content in different ways.

 The end result

 For teachers: Curious-city frees up teachers to express themselves and get the most out of their classroom and their careers.

 For the school: Curious-city will inspire a collaborative team approach across the school, as well as ticking a lot of Ofsted boxes from the moment the inspectors walk through the door.

 Most importantly, for learners: Curious-city enables learners to become scientists, authors, engineers and all the other states, rather than simply teaching Science or English.
 It creates an ethos of curiosity about the local area, the people in it and how the learners themselves are a part of it.